tdkent/tbm-books-backend/README.md

 Returns an array of book objects matching the requested genre parameter.
 The :genre parameter in the URL must be capitalized (i.e. Horror, Science-Fiction).

-#### GET /api/books/lists/top-tens
+#### GET /api/books/lists/curated-rankings

-Returns an array containing two arrays:
+Returns an array containing 10 book objects corresponding to the top ten "most rated" books (i.e., the most number of global ratings, regardless of rating).

-- Array #1: The top ten "most rated" books (i.e., the most number of global ratings, regardless of rating).
+#### GET /api/books/lists/curated-ratings

-- Array #2: The top ten "highest rated" books (i.e., the highest rated book, regardless of the number of global ratings).
+Returns an array containing 10 book objects corresponding to the top ten "highest rated" books (i.e., the highest rated book, regardless of the number of global ratings).

 #### GET /api/books/lists/featured

-Returns an array containing our personally chosen top books
+Returns an array containing 10 book objects representing our personally chosen top books.

 ### Users

-#### POST /users/register
+#### POST /api/users/register

 **Request parameters**

-- userEmail (string, required) - not currenly validating email structure on the server side
+- userEmail (string, required) - not currently validating email structure on the server side
 - password (string, required) - must be at least 8 characters

 **Return parameters**